Air Purifier Buying Guide

 periodically change the filter.
 The main advantage: if it is HEPA

-certified, then you know it works well.
-Not all HEPA filters are
+certified, then you know it works well for all common particle allergens.
+However, not all HEPA filters are

-the more particulates it will be able to remove.
+the more particulate it will be able to remove.
 The size, material,

 and construction of the actual filter media all play a role in the